 Eldborg scoria crater

-Unfortunately, this beautiful crater has, like so many craters in Iceland, been used for gravel mining for roadbed, so it is very damaged.
-It is beautiful still, but it must have been a sight back when it was still undamaged.
+Unfortunately, this beautiful crater, like so many in Iceland, has been used for gravel mining for roadbeds, so it is severely damaged.
+It is still beautiful, but it must have been a sight back when it was undamaged.

 We then followed an unmarked trail leading around Mt.
 Lambafell and into the Lambafellsklofi/Lambafellsgjá rift.
-The hike from Eldborg crater to the rift is about a km or so, a very easy hike.
+The hike from Eldborg crater to the rift is about 1 km, and very easy.

-My husband looking into Lambafellsklofi rift from above
+My husband looking into the Lambafellsklofi rift from above

 So we hiked across the mountain and entered the rift from below.

-Inside Lambafellsklofi rift almost touching both sides with both hands
+Inside the Lambafellsklofi rift, almost touching both sides with both hands

 We only hiked some 3/4th parts out of the 150 metres into the rift, as then you have to crawl up some rocks to exit the steeper part of the rift at the location on top of the mountain where we had been a little earlier.

 So we exited the same way and hiked around the Lambafell mountain and back to the Eldborg crater.
 It is a lovely, easy hike.
 We then checked out the small geothermal area by Mt.
-Trölladyngja a stone-throw away from Eldborg.
+Trölladyngja, a stone's throw away from Eldborg.

 I believe that this area is called Jónsbrennur or The Fires of Jón.
 Correct me if I am wrong.